Net-Zero Carbon Electricity by 2050

 - Deepen our engagement with the community.

-Since introducing Energy 2030, MGE has announceed projects that are expected to increase the company's owned renewable capacity by more than nine times when completed.
+Since introducing Energy 2030 and through year-end 2022, MGE has announced projects that are expected to increase the company's owned renewable capacity by more than nine times when completed.
 MGE will continue to seize opportunities and take advantage of new, evolving technologies to advance its carbon reduction goals.

 MGE is working to achieve a more sustainable energy future using the best, most cost-effective technologies as they become available.
 MGE already has taken action toward its goals:

-The company built its largest wind farm in Saratoga, Iowa
+Saratoga Wind Farm: The company built its largest wind farm in Saratoga, Iowa.
+The 66-MW wind farm became operational in early 2019.

 - The Two Creeks Solar project, providing 50 MW, became operational in November 2020.

-- Badger Hollow Phase I came online in late 2021; another 50 MW from Phase II is expected online in the second half of 2023.
+- Badger Hollow Phase I came online in late 2021; another 50 MW from Phase II is expected online in late 2023 or early 2024.

 - The Paris Solar-Battery Park.
-MGE will own 20 MW of solar energy and 11 MW of battery storage from this 200-MW solar park to be built in in Kenosha County, Wis.
+MGE will own 20 MW of solar energy and 11 MW of battery storage from this 200-MW solar park, which is under construction in Kenosha County, Wis.
 MGE's share of the Paris Solar-Battery Park will power about 6,000 households.
-The project is expected online in 2023.
+The project is expected online in 2024.*

 Two-and-a-half MW of the 6-MW Morey Field Solar project in Middleton serve two RER customers, the Middleton-Cross Plains Area School District and the City of Middleton.
 The array came online in August 2020.